 It is amazing to see where the bulk of the money really goes once you start tracking every penny!
 By tracking our expenditures we noticed just how much money we were wasting at coffee shops.
 To track our spending I use Mint.com (it does all the work for me and is safe to use on questionable wifi connections).
 I bring all of our accounts into one place and can easily analyze our spending with handy graphs.
 Then I use the graphs to show our readers our monthly cost of cruising.

 We use credit cards for everything and then pay them off monthly and collect the cash-back and travel points.
 Before we started all the big spending to outfit the boat we got a new credit card that refunds all fees, charges no foreign transaction fees, gives us lots of airline cash (not those points that limit when/where you can fly!), and has excellent fraud protection.
 After four months cruising in Mexico we had to get a new card since someone else was charging to it!
 Make sure your credit card will send you a replacement card (with free shipping) anywhere in the world – not just to your home address.

 - Our primary card is a Capital One Venture Visa Signature credit card.
 It was compromised a while back and we had to get a new card and account number.
 They will send a card anywhere in the world but be prepared to wait for at least a week and make lots of calls to check on progress.

 - We receive two points for each dollar spent and it goes towards ANY travel expenses (hotels, flights, cruises, etc).
 If you spend $100 on a flight you simply get reimbursed by using 10,000 points.

-- The card does have an annual fee but we have never paid it because we have been able to get it waived for the past 5 years
+- The card does have an annual fee but we have never paid it because we have been able to get it waived for the past 5 years.
+Just call and ask.

 - We have a couple of other cards which we never use.
 They are simply backup cards in case our primary card is lost, stolen or compromised.
 But be careful as some credit cards will not mail new cards to an address other than your home.